-Bureau Veritas commits to reducing all greenhouse gas emissions across its ISO management certification business operations by 15% by 2030 (approximately 2% reduction per year) from a 2022 base year.
+Bureau Veritas commits to reducing all greenhouse gas emissions across its ISO management certification business operations by 15% by 2030 (approximately 2.5% reduction per year) from a 2023 base year.
 Emissions intensity per functional unit will be reduced by 15% by 2030 as well.
-It is worth mentioning that the total greenhouse gas emissions in the base year have been impacted by reduced office usage and business travel associated with COVID-19.
-We anticipate emissions to increase in next report (CY2023) due to business travel for audits reverting to the normal level as required by the accreditation rules.
-However, we will still focus on reducing scope 3 emissions by 2% each year due to the nature of our service.
 The actions we will take are as follows.